The anatomy of a compliance self-audit

 These assessments include two primary activities.
 The first is collecting and analyzing “soft data.”
 The second is reviewing “hard data.”
-Typically, audits are a comprehensive, exhaustive and manually intensive exercise that scrutinizes transactions over the past five years.
+Typically, audits are a comprehensive, exhaustive, and manually intensive exercise that scrutinizes transactions over the past five years.
 Personal interviews with compliance stakeholders examine processes and procedures to harvest soft data.
-The hard data comes from electronic submissions to customs agencies, with documentation of all types and analysis of every detail starting with the product classification and extending to the final filing.
-This technique matches most customs agencies’ audit procedures to include both a risk assessment and a review of internal processes.
-Official customs audits include inspections of record-keeping, internal controls and compliance and a review of financial documents and import entries.
+The hard data comes from electronic submissions to customs agencies, with documentation of all types and analysis of every detail, starting with the product classification and extending to the final filing.
+This technique matches most customs agencies’ audit procedures, including a risk assessment and a review of internal processes.
+Official customs audits include inspections of record-keeping, internal controls, compliance, and reviewing financial documents and import entries.

 The self-audit results will establish a quantified error ratio and expose any faults in the organization’s compliance program that could lead to potential violations.

 Essential role of regularity for adherence